We suggest you at least 10 strategic points where you can take your most beautiful photos and immortalize the most characteristic corners of Gratteri:

 A pastoral picture and an idyllic view of the San Giorgio valley will open in front of you where you can take your most beautiful photos from different angles: perhaps in front of the stone drinking trough or the church of the Crucifix overlooking the sea from above, like a glimpse of the picturesque landscape of the Greek islets.

-The original area of the ancient castle with characteristic streets where you can get lost both day and night.
+The original area of the ancient castle, with its characteristic streets where you can get lost both day and night.
 You will find yourself the ideal perspective to take your picture; perhaps looking out onto the plateau of the church to immortalize an evocative scenery above the “Bocca dell’Inferno”, or under the Dammuso, an authentic medieval underpass from which you accessed the stronghold.
 A unicum in the Madonite panorama.
 Treat yourself to a postcard that comes straight from the Middle Ages.

 When you arrive near the ancient clock tower, one of the symbols of Gratteri, we also recommend a shot from Via Belvedere to photograph from above a characteristic landscape overlooking the Piazzetta del Mulinello.